 The format for the CA certificate; unspecifed by default.
 See openssl-format-options(1) for details.

 - -CAkey filename|uri

 Sets the CA private key to sign a certificate with.
 The private key must match the public key of the certificate given with -CA. If this option is not provided then the key must be present in the -CA input.

 The format for the CA key; unspecified by default.
 See openssl-format-options(1) for details.

 Sets the CA serial number file to use.

 When creating a certificate with this option and with the -CA option, the certificate serial number is stored in the given file.
 This file consists of one line containing an even number of hex digits with the serial number used last time.
 After reading this number, it is incremented and used, and the file is updated.

 The default filename consists of the CA certificate file base name with .srl appended.
 For example if the CA certificate file is called mycacert.pem it expects to find a serial number file called mycacert.srl.

-With this option the CA serial number file is created if it does not exist: it will contain the serial number "02" and the certificate being signed will have the 1 as its serial number.
-If the -CA option is specified and the serial number file does not exist a random number is generated; this is the recommended practice.
+If the -CA option is specified and neither <-CAserial> or <-CAcreateserial> is given and the default serial number file does not exist, a random number is generated; this is the recommended practice.